 So I went about creating a set of new graphics that were much friendlier on the eye but also as close to the original as possible.

-The image on the left represents the lifts and decks in an “off state” whereas the image on the right shows the lifts and decks in an “on” state.
+The image on the far left represents the lifts and decks in an “off state” whereas the image to the right shows the lifts and decks in an “on” state.